xiexinhai/backup_GitHub/compensation_macros/interface_PS/README.md

 The input values for voltage and current is currently limited as $U:[0,20]V$, and $I: [0,5]A$.
 The limit can be modified.

-The macro interface_PS_together.py
-can control three power supplies together.
+The macro **interface_PS_together.py** can control three power supplies together.

+The input values should be splitted with comma "," eg: `1.0,2.0,3.0`, which means change the output current values for three power supplies corresponding to UD, LR and FB coils to $1.0A$, $2.0A$ and $3.0A$ respectively.

+The limits are the same with previous single control macros.